Traumatic amputation is the loss of a body part, usually a finger, toe, arm, or leg, that occurs as the result of an accident or injury.

 If an accident or trauma results in complete amputation (the body part is totally severed), the part sometimes can be reattached, often when proper care is taken of the severed part and stump, or residual limb.

 In a partial amputation, some soft-tissue connection remains.
 Depending on how severe the injury is, the partially severed extremity may or may not be able to be reattached.

 Long-term outcome for an amputee depends on early emergency and critical care management.
-A well-fitting and functional prosthesis can speed rehabilitation.
+A well-fitting and functional prosthesis and retraining can speed rehabilitation.

 Traumatic amputations usually result from factory, farm, power tool accidents, or from motor vehicle accidents.
 Natural disasters, war, and terrorist attacks can also cause traumatic amputations.

 Symptoms may include:

 - Bleeding (may be minimal or severe, depending on the location and nature of the injury)

 - Pain (the degree of pain is not always related to the severity of the injury or the amount of bleeding)